 Usually a mail-order pharmacy order will get to you in no more than 10 days.
-In the event you do not receive your mail-order refill in a timely manner, you may contact our Customer Services for options, such as a short supply from a local retail pharmacy.
 Our plan will work with you and the mail-order pharmacy as needed to ensure you have your medications.

 New prescriptions the pharmacy receives directly from your doctor's office.